 The insurer will look into the claim.
-If the policyholder lied on their insurance application or there are concerning circumstances surrounding their death, they may reduce or deny the payment.
+For example, if the policyholder lied on their insurance application or concerning circumstances surrounding their death, they might reduce or deny the payment.

 Missing Paperwork or Policy

 You’ll likely need a copy of the deceased’s policy to file a claim.
-If you don’t know where to find it or other required documents, it will slow the claims process.
+It will slow the claims process if you don’t know where to find it or other required documents.

 If the policy owner stops paying their premiums and lets their policy lapse, you won’t receive a death benefit since their coverage is no longer valid.